Melissa Riso Sits On A Swing While Clad In A Short Plaid Skirt & Booties

 In the post’s caption, Melissa asked her followers to list “one positive thing” that has happened in their lives this year.
 She also shared that she went to college to become an RN, and she has been busting her butt to get good grades.

 Within minutes of the post going live, it’s earned Melissa hundreds of likes and over 30 comments.
-Some social media users commented on Melissa’s incredible figure, while a few more let her know a positive things that they did this year.
+Some social media users commented on Melissa’s incredible figure, while a few more let her know a positive thing that they did this year.

 “Keep up the good work Melissa,” one follower commented.

-“If you need a push, just let me know,” a second social media user wrote, adding a series of flames to their comment.
+“If you need a push, just let me know,” a second social media user wrote, adding a series of flames to the comment.

 “Welcoming 2 more grandkids to the family!” a third Instagrammer chimed in.